This article may contain compensated links.

 Pro tip: Don’t forget to pack water shoes.
 Even though there are beautiful sandy beaches, the norm here is that there’re pebbles.
 And trust me, the untrained feet can’t handle rocky beaches well.
 So make sure you have a good time by having the proper footwear.

-The basics stops if you want to see the layers of history in Croatia are Split to visit the 1700 years old Diocletian’s Palace; Pula for one of the best conserved Roman amphitheaters in the world; Dubrovnik for its medieval walled Old Town; and Zagreb for its Austro-Hungarian architectural style.
+The basics stops if you want to see the layers of history in Croatia are Split to visit the 1700-year-old Diocletian’s Palace; Pula for one of the best conserved Roman amphitheaters in the world; Dubrovnik for its medieval walled Old Town; and Zagreb for its Austro-Hungarian architectural style.

 As for smaller towns, consider the beautifully preserved city of Trogir, a medieval town with tons of Venetian influence; Ston with its “European Great Wall of China” and its salt pans, the oldest in the continent; Šibenik for its UNESCO protected Cathedral of St. James; Zadar, the oldest continuously-inhabited Croatian city, filled with Roman and Venetian ruins; and Osijek for its Baroque style, and an underlying mix of Hungarian and Ottoman influence.